danish-wani/dataweave/README.md

 I have used SQL **IF function** for getting the counts of different discount buckets in a single query.

-Also the **ORM** for the above use the ORM aggregation to fetch the count in a single ORM query
+Also the **ORM** for the above uses the aggregation to fetch the count in a single ORM query
 ## Environment Variables

 You can optionally add env variable in the .env file and define the following Variables in there;